statamic/docs/content/collections/docs/static-caching.md

 ### Rewrite Rules

-When you have sites across multiple domains, you will need to modify the rewrite rules on your server to include the domain name:
+When you have sites across multiple domains, you will need to modify the rewrite rules on your server to include the domain name.

 #### Apache